-- 1788 – 1789: Merv is razed down upon the order of Emir of Bukhara and irrigation systems deliberately destroyed.
+- 1788 – 1789: Merv is razed down upon the order of the Emir of Bukhara and irrigation systems are deliberately destroyed.
 People are displaced to other areas of Bukhara and many have retained their Persian self-identity up to this day.

-City developed as an oasis city overlooking Murghab River, on a trade route between Persia to the south and Bokhara and Samarkand to the north and later – on Silk Road.
+City developed as an oasis city overlooking Murghab River, on a trade route between Persia to the south and Bokhara and Samarkand to the north, and later – on Silk Road.

 Although now this area looks semi-deserted, it was very fertile in ancient times.
-Here was built intricate system of irrigation canals and all kinds of local crops and fruits grew here.
+Here was built an intricate system of irrigation canals and all kinds of local crops and fruits grew here.
 Rather early – in the 5th century AD – here was grown also cotton and silk.
 In Merv oasis were developed famous and demanded breeds of horses and other animals.
-It seems also that locals produced high class weapons and other items, in Merv was developed steel industry.
+It seems also that locals produced high-class weapons and other items, in Merv was developed steel industry.

-Merv is very complex monument of history: it consists of several walled cities located next to each other.
+Merv is a very complex monument of history: it consists of several walled cities located next to each other.

 These cities are:

 - Erk Gala – oldest and smallest one (500 by 400 m, 12 – 20 ha), developed in Achaemenid times, starting from the 7th century BC.
 It has an impressive ringwall around – this ringwall has rooms inside and it seems, that local people gladly lived inside it during the hot and cold times of the year.
-Erk Gala later served as a spiritual centre of the city.
+Erk Gala later served as a spiritual center of the city.

-- Gawurgala (Gyaur Gala) partly surrounds Erk Gala and is located to the south from it.
+- Gawurgala (Gyaur Gala) partly surrounds Erk Gala and is located to the south of it.
 This city was built during the Hellenistic and Sassanid times, starting from the 3rd century BC until the middle of the 8th century, well after the coming of Islam.
 The city was inhabited also in later times – mostly as an industrial suburb to the new city.
 Especially impressive are the remaining walls of Gawurgala.
-The 7.4 km long fortifications consist of three walls, each built on the top of the previous.
+The 7.4 km long fortifications consist of three walls, each built on top of the previous.
 Nowadays this city provides much information about crafts in early medieval times as well as valuable numismatic material.
 Here is located Beni Mahkan mosque.
 Here are found also remains of Buddhist and Christian temples.

 - Bairam Ala Khan Kala – fortified extension, built in the 18th century, now also in ruins.